lurdnDolz/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 9. Divide and rule -> script that prints the result of POWER divided by DIVIDE, followed by a new line.
+13. printf '%0.2f\n' $NUM -> script that prints a number with two decimal places, followed by a new line.
 12. Combination -> cript that prints all possible combinations of two letters, except oo
 11. There are 10 types of people in the world -- Those who understand binary, and those who don't -> script that converts a number from base 2 to base 10.
 10. Love is anterior to life, posterior to death, initial of creation, and the exponent of breath -> script that displays the result of BREATH to the power LOVE